bpkennedy/alphamedicalcorp/README.md

 `npm run test`

 ### Deploy to web hosting
-This will create an optimized production build of the react app and deploy to firebase hosting `npm run deploy`
+`npm run deploy` - This will create an optimized production build of the react app and deploy to firebase hosting